-Brand Marketing: What It Is + How to Create your Brand Marketing Strategy
+Brand Marketing: What It Is + How to Create Your Brand Marketing Strategy

 Recruit brand ambassadors from the existing customer base who willingly participate in promotional activities.

-A brand story is a coherent narrative about a brand’s origin, mission, purpose, and role in customers’ lives.
-A good brand story should captivate customers because they can relate their experiences to it or aspire to what the brand represents.
+A brand story is a coherent narrative about a brand’s origin, mission, purpose, and role in customer lives.
+A good brand story should captivate customers because they can relate to their experiences or aspire to what the brand represents.
 Because humans respond emotionally to well-crafted stories, having a coherent brand story can make your brand marketing more effective.

 How did this brand originate?